xbencat/labs/2-sql-internals/README.md

 - Use a functional index
 - Use `reverse` function - https://www.postgresql.org/docs/9.4/functions-string.html

+## 4. Optional: Learn more about indexing `like '%x%'` queries

-4. Optional: If you want to understand how to properly index `LIKE '%x%'` expressions (and the trade-offs), read
+If you want to understand how to properly index `LIKE '%x%'` expressions (and the trade-offs), read

 - http://www.depesz.com/2011/02/19/waiting-for-9-1-faster-likeilike/
 - http://www.postgresql.org/docs/9.4/static/pgtrgm.html

-5. Understand covering index
+## 5. Understand covering index

 One of the scenarios that your application supports, is showing a list of customers (`customer` column) for a specific department (`department` column).